opea-project/GenAIExamples/AudioQnA/kubernetes/manifests/README.md

-# Deploy VisualQnA in a Kubernetes Cluster
+# Deploy AudioQnA in a Kubernetes Cluster

 > [NOTE]
 > The following values must be set before you can deploy: